sound + outer space

 In December 2018, I travelled to NASA’s Goddard Space Flight Centre and the centennial AGU meeting in Washington, DC to interview scientists about how atmospheric density, surface pressure, surface temperature, gas components and weather patterns impact the way sound travels across the eight planets.

 In April 2019, I travelled to NASA’s Jet Propulsion Laboratory to meet with those working on the Mars InSight Mission as well as the Mars 2020 rover.
 The latter which hopefully culminate in NASA’s first successful attempt at recording audio using microphones on another planet (more information here: https://mars.nasa.gov/mars2020/mission/rover/microphones/).

 Phase II (Coding)

-I am working with Vancouver-based coder Al Smith to create the eight audio plug-ins.
+I am in the midst of creating the 8 audio plug-ins.
 An audio plug-in is designed specifically for digital audio software (for example: Ableton, GarageBand, Pro Tools, etc).
 The idea is that the source ‘sounds’ themselves will be user-generated, but they will be ‘affected’ by the plug-ins — for example, a user will be able to record their voice and then hear or experience how they would sound on Mars, etc.